• About

 pin with photos of goldenrod vs ragweed with title text

-When you see yellow flowers in early fall do you blame your allergies on that blasted ragweed?
-While you’re probably right it’s the ragweed making you sneeze, if the plant has golden flowers, that’s not the one causing your problems.
-Lots of people don’t know the difference between goldenrod vs ragweed, and it’s too bad, because goldenrod is actually a really helpful plant for alleviating (not causing) seasonal allergies!
+When you see yellow flowers in early fall do you blame your allergies on ragweed?
+While you’re probably right it’s the ragweed making you sneeze, if the plant you’re blaming has golden flowers, it’s not the one causing your problems.

 cover photo of goldenrod with title text (goldenrod vs ragweed) overlay